seancorfield/next-jdbc/README.md

 At this point, I would consider the API to be fairly stable (2019-04-18).
 The "syntactic sugar" SQL functions (`insert!`, `query`, `update!`, and `delete!`) go beyond what I  wanted to include in the core API so they are in `next.jdbc.sql`.
 I know that their equivalents in `clojure.java.jdbc` are heavily used (based on the number of questions and JIRA issues I get).

-I am still considering whether this should go into Contrib as new namespaces in `clojure.java.jdbc` or whether it will continue to live standalone so I'm not accepting Pull Requests yet (but I haven't disabled them on GitHub!).
+I am still [considering whether this should go into Contrib](https://github.com/seancorfield/next-jdbc/issues/3) as new namespaces in `clojure.java.jdbc` or whether it will continue to live standalone so I'm not accepting Pull Requests yet (but I can't disable them on GitHub!).
 There are pros and cons to both choices, in my mind.

 ## Usage